Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Generalities

-For the details regarding stability conditions on K3 surfaces and in general we refer the reader to \cite{BridgelandStab}, \cite{BridgelandK3}.
-Recall that a \emph{numerical stability condition} $(Z, \Pscr)$ on $\Dscr^b(Y)$ consists of a group homomorphism $Z: \Nscr(Y) \to \CC$ (referred to as \emph{the central charge}) and a collection of full (abelian) subcategories $\Pscr(\phi) \subset \Dscr^b(Y)$ satisfying a set of axioms, for all \emph{phases} $\phi \in \RR$.
-A stability condition is called \emph{locally finite} if each abelian category $\Pscr(\phi)$ has finite length.
-Denote the space of numerical locally finite stability conditions on $\Dscr^b(Y)$ by $\Stab(Y)$.
-As shown in \cite[Corollary 1.3]{BridgelandStab}, $\Stab(Y)$ is a finite-dimensional complex manifold.
 Recall that there is a natural left action of $\Aut \Dscr^b(Y)$ on $\Stab(X)$.
 This action is faithful and commutes with the right action of the universal cover $\widetilde{\GL^+(2,\RR)}$ of the group of orientation-preserving automorphisms $\GL^+(2,\RR)$ (\cite[Lemma 8.2]{BridgelandStab}).
 There is a subgroup $\CC \subset \widetilde{\GL^+(2,\RR)}$ acting freely by rotating the central charge and relabelling the phases.